Tislo-o/MIDI-to-Audio/README.md

 # MIDI-to-Audio
 Transforms a MIDI file into an audio(wav) file with a sound specified by the user.
-It is either a waveform(sawtooth/square/triangle/sine), either a transposed sample.
+It is either a waveform(sawtooth/square/triangle/sine), either a transposed sample provided by the user.
+In that case, one has to add as addionnal argument the note number (69 for A4).

 Examples:
 Compile: gcc sound.c melody.c waveform.c wav.c midi.c main.c -o app -lm